3dgep/input/README.md

 You can also get the last state that the `GamepadStateTracker` was updated with using `GamepadStateTracker::getLastState`, but you can only determine if a button is up or down (held), but not if it was pressed/released this frame.

 ## Mouse

+Since most systems only have a single mouse connected to the system, the mouse is a singleton class (actually, it's just a namespace).
+The `Mouse` (class) has the following functions:

+- `Mouse::State getState()`: Get the current state of the mouse, including buttons, x, y position of the mouse, and the accumulated scroll wheel value.
+- `void resetScrollWheelValue()`: Reset the accumulated scroll wheel value.
+- `void setMode( Mode mode )`: Set the mouse mode to one of the following values:
+  - `Absolute`: Mouse position is reported relative to the window.
+  - `Relative`: Mouse position is reported in delta values (use the`resetRelativeMotion` function to reset the mouse deltas at the end of each frame)
+- `void resetRelativeMotion()`: Reset the relative mouse deltas.
+You should call this function at the end of each frame regardless of the mouse mode.
+- `bool isConnected()`: Returns `true` if a mouse is connected, `false` otherwise.
+- `bool isVisible()`: Returns `true` if the mouse cursor is visible.
+- `void setVisible( bool visible )`: Show or hide the mouse cursor.
+- `void setWindow( void* window )`: Set the OS window handle (the type of this pointer is based on the current backend).

 ## License